BerkePalamutcu/algorithms-homework/README.md

 - [Quick Sort](https://en.wikipedia.org/wiki/Quicksort)

 ## How to use
+- You can view the project on this link https://berkepalamutcu.github.io/algorithms-homework/
 - Click on the algorithm you want to visualize
 - Adjust speed and size of the array